ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-05-06-on-scylla-manager-suspend-resume.md

 ## I made fun of MongoDB for doing it

-Taking a step back, scylla-manager just implemented what is called a [scheduled balancing window] in MongoDB sharded clusters.
+Taking a step back, scylla-manager just implemented what is called a [balancing window schedule] in MongoDB sharded clusters.

 **Back in [Scylla Summit 2019] I said on stage that this kind of feature felt like a patch** in MongoDB because such kind of database should be smart enough